-In 2023, the Port of Gulfport completed a Strategic Master Plan aimed at outlining business4 development focuses for future growth.
+The Port of Gulfport currently updated its Strategic Master Plan aimed at outlining business development focuses for future growth.
 From this plan, seven lines of effort were developed to focus the Port's efforts.
 Chief among the lines of effort is deepening and widening the federal navigation channel to Gulfport.
 Also listed is the development of terminal four, revitalization of the East Pier, advancement in the blue economy and developing cold chain infrastructure.
-The Port is actively working on all seven lines of effort.
+The Port is actively working on all seven lines of effort and seeing incremental success in each area.